The Northman: Development

 Born to a Swedish family, Alexander Skarsgård had been fascinated with Viking history and mythology since childhood, and had long sought a Viking-themed project with the help of producer Lars Knudsen.
 In 2011, Skarsgård was attached to a Warner Bros. epic with the working title The Vanguard, which ultimately did not materialize.
 Robert Eggers became interested in making a Viking film following a 2016 trip to Iceland with his wife Alexandra Shaker, who is a fan of Old Norse sagas.
 During the trip, Eggers met Björk, who in turn introduced him to Sjón.
 In 2017, Skarsgård met Eggers to discuss future projects, and the discussion turned to a Viking Age–themed film.
 Eggers subsequently reached out to Sjón, and the two began researching and writing the screenplay.

 The story of The Northman was based primarily on the legend of Amleth as written by Danish historian Saxo Grammaticus, known as the direct inspiration for William Shakespeare's Hamlet.
 Eggers cited the Poetic Edda, the Prose Edda, Egil's Saga, Grettir's Saga, the Eyrbyggja saga and the Saga of Hrolfr Kraki as additional influences.
 Archaeologist Neil Price at Uppsala University, folklorist Terry Gunnell at the University of Iceland and Viking historian Jóhanna Katrín Friðriksdóttir served as historical consultants on the film.
 Eggers also acknowledged 1982's Conan the Barbarian as a source of inspiration.

 In October 2019, it was announced that Eggers would direct an epic Viking revenge saga, which he would also co-write with Sjón.
 Skarsgård, Nicole Kidman, Anya Taylor-Joy, Bill Skarsgård (Alexander's brother) and Willem Dafoe were in talks to join the film.
 They would all be confirmed in December, along with the addition of Claes Bang to the cast.
 The film was officially in preparation in December 2019, and would begin filming in Belfast in 2020.
 In August 2020, Björk, along with her daughter Ísadóra "Doa" Barney, Kate Dickie and Ethan Hawke joined the cast of the film.
 In September 2020, Bill Skarsgård announced he had dropped out of the film due to scheduling conflicts and was replaced with Gustav Lindh.

 Filming

 Principal photography was to begin in March 2020, but it was halted due to the COVID-19 pandemic.
 Filming, most of which took place in Northern Ireland, started in August 2020 and wrapped early in December, lasting 87 days.
 King Aurvandill's village was constructed at Torr Head on the coast of County Antrim, while Fjölnir's farm was built at Knockdhu near Larne.
 The scenes in the Land of the Rus were filmed at Portglenone, the Clandeboye Estate, Shane's Castle and on the River Bann.
 The Hightown quarry outside Belfast stood for the volcano Hekla, where the film's climactic fight takes place.
-Brief sequences were filmed at Five Fingers Strand near Malin in Inishowen Co.Donegal, and in Iceland at the Svínafellsjökull glacier and the town of Akureyri.
+Brief sequences were filmed at Five Fingers Strand near Malin in Inishowen County Donegal, and in Iceland at the Svínafellsjökull glacier and the town of Akureyri.